Quickly determine the number of studs you need and the total cost to build a wall

 To determine the number of studs you'll need for your plates, you'll first need to decide if you'll want a single stud plate or more.
 In other words, the number of studs layered together for each plate.

-Assuming we're using a single stud layer for each plate, the formula is as follows:
+Assuming we're using a double stud layer for each plate, the formula is as follows:

 Material waste in any construction project is a near certainty.
 If you don't account for it, you'll likely come up short when it comes to completing the project.